Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Apply the SCPs to each developer account.
 - [ ] Enroll the accounts with AWS Control Tower.
 Apply the SCPs to the AWS Control Tower management account.

 ### An application is running on an Amazon EC2 instance in a VPC with the default DHCP option set.
 The application connects to an on-premises Microsoft SQL.
-Server database with the DNS name mssql.example.com.
+Server database with the DNS name `mssql.example.com`.
 The application is unable to resolve the database DNS name.
 Which solution will fix this problem?

 - [ ] Create an Amazon Route 53 Resolver inbound endpoint.
-Add a forwarding rule for the domain example.com.
+Add a forwarding rule for the domain `example.com`.
 Associate the forwarding rule with the VPC
 - [ ] Create an Amazon Route 53 Resolver inbound endpoint.
-Add a system rule for the domain example.com.
+Add a system rule for the domain `example.com`.
 Associate the system rule with the VPC.
 - [x] Create an Amazon Route 53 Resolver outbound endpoint.
-Add a forwarding rule for the domain example.com.
+Add a forwarding rule for the domain `example.com`.
 Associate the forwarding rule with the VPC.
 - [ ] Create an Amazon Route 53 Resolver outbound endpoint.
-Add a system rule for the domain example.com.
+Add a system rule for the domain `example.com`.
 Associate the system rule with the VPC

-### A company's application is hosted by an internet provider at app.example.com.
-The company wants to access the application by using www.company.com, which the company owns and manages with Amazon Route 53.
+### A company's application is hosted by an internet provider at `app.example.com`.
+The company wants to access the application by using `www.company.com`, which the company owns and manages with Amazon Route 53.
 Which Route 53 record should be created to address this?

-- [ ] A record.
+- [ ] `A` record.
-- [ ] Alias record.
+- [ ] `Alias` record.
-- [x] CNAME record.
+- [x] `CNAME` record.
-- [ ] Pointer (PTR) record.
+- [ ] `Pointer (PTR)` record.

 ### A company expanded its web application to serve a worldwide audience.
 A SysOps administrator has implemented a multi-Region AWS deployment for all production infrastructure.
 The SysOps administrator must route traffic based on the location of resources.
 Which Amazon Route 53 routing policy should the SysOps administrator use to meet this requirement?